saurabhnative/foodDeliveryAppBackend/README.md

-# Bakend part of Food Delivery application
+# Backend part of Food Delivery application
 Backend APIs of food delivery application built using Node.js and HarperDB

 ## Tech stack: